-Works produced without standard market value are free to determine their own, free to demand more sensitive settings than the gallery showroom.
-Networks are formed by complex, lyrical, rapid visual obsessions, rather than economic access or professional proximity.
+Works produced without standard market value are free to determine their own, bound to demand more sensitive settings than the gallery showroom.
+Networks are formed by complex, lyrical, rapidly-paced visual obsessions, rather than economic access or professional proximity.
 The intention of all production, here, is revelatory – showing our stuff, in collaboration or antagonism - furtively at night, with empty pockets at noon, pressed against the hard brilliance of morning.

 Our works are created as rituals of spatial intimacy; their destiny is to exist as images: the sweetly exiled offspring of a damaged but endlessly proliferating world.

-- MRZB, Torre Alain & Rhizome Parking Garage in SHOGGOTH by Basic Instinct
+- MRZB, Underground Flower & Rhizome Parking Garage in SHOGGOTH by Basic Instinct

-Solo Show is a platform presenting offsite exhibitions.
+Solo Show is a platform for offsite exhibitions and other experimental work.

 Our project began during the 2020 quarantines, inviting artists to create installations in their homes - centering, in particular, artists who had already navigated creative structures in isolation.

 are always open.
-We also periodically curate themed exhibitions of new work from invited artists, and develop archives of visual research around selected topics.
+We also curate themed exhibitions of new work from invited artists, and develop archives of visual research around selected topics.

-Solo Show is initiated, curated and organized by Underground Flower with Rhizome Parking Garage, and partners with Harlesden High Street
+Solo Show is initiated, curated and organized by Underground Flower with Rhizome Parking Garage.
+We partner with Harlesden High Street

 Logo Design: Don Elektro & Felix Sandvoss | Web design: Underground Flower & Clément Trinkner | We use fonts by Velvetyne